Learn how much you’ll spend on business phones.

 Phone Service Costs

-When comparing phone providers, pay attention to the small print on the bottom of the plans pages.
-Getting the lowest price isn’t the best way to shop for business phones.
+When comparing phone providers, pay attention to the fine print on the bottom of the plans pages.
+Comparing providers purely on the lowest, advertised price isn’t the best way to get a full picture.
 Rather, you want to find the best match for you based on features, support, and service.

 Fees + Taxes

-The final area to watch for are additional fees.
-The most common one is for installation, also known as an implementation fee.
-Many low-cost phone service providers will charge extra to install your phone system, even when you only need to plug in your phones and there’s no on-site installation by the provider.
+Implementation or installation fees are another common extra cost.
+Many low-cost phone service providers will charge extra to install your phone system, even when you only need to plug in your phones, and there’s no on-site installation by the provider.
 Early in the process, ask each provider that you are researching how much you need to pay for installation and what other costs you can expect.
-Some providers like Vonix do not charge for installation.
+Some providers, like Vonix, do not charge for installation.

 Example Business Phone Service Price

-Let’s say we have a business signing on to our Pro plan with 25 employees that need phones.
-To keep it simple we’ll say they’ll all use leased Polycom VVX 450 phones, but in real life you’ll want to choose the right phone hardware for each user.
+Let’s say we have a business signing up with our Pro plan, that includes free onsite installation and support, for 10 employees that need desk phones and softphones for each user.
+To keep it simple we’ll say they’ll all use leased Polycom VVX 350 phones, but in real life you’ll want to choose the right phone hardware for each user.